sunyoungIT/MM-Net/README.md

 # MM-Net: Multiframe and Multimask-Based Unsupervised Deep Denoising for Low-Dose Computed Tomography
->> About code for MM-Net: Multiframe and Multimask-Based Unsupervised Deep Denoising for Low-Dose Computed Tomography, IEEE
+>> code for MM-Net: Multiframe and Multimask-Based Unsupervised Deep Denoising for Low-Dose Computed Tomography, IEEE
+>>
 >> https://ieeexplore.ieee.org/document/9963593
 We used the clinical dataset of the 2016 NIH-AAPM-Mayo Clinic Low-Dose CT Grand Challenge